code-distortion/backoff/README.md

     ->attempt($action);
 ```

 You can also pass a callback that chooses whether to retry or not.
-Your callback should return `true` to try again, or `false` to end.
+Your callback should return `true` to try again, or `false` to stop.

 > ***Note:*** `$strict` has no effect when using a callback.